Liverpool’s 10 Most Expensive Signings Of All Time

 #8 Diogo Jota

-With Mane, Salah and Roberto Firmino forging a formidable attacking partnership under Klopp, many had thought Liverpool wasted money on the signing of Diogo Jota.
+With Mane, Salah and Roberto Firmino forging a formidable attacking partnership under Klopp, many people thought Liverpool wasted money on the signing of Diogo Jota.

 However, the Portuguese ace has excelled on Merseyside, giving the Reds’ attack a new dimension with his clever movements between the lines and lethal finishing.